Wear a Tee for NAIDOC Week!

 To coincide with NAIDOC Week 2018, Koskela has launched a 19-piece t-shirt collection, Nganana / Koskela: Art Centre T-shirt Collab.
 Nganana is a Pitjantjatjara word that means ‘all of us’, and 19 Aboriginal and Torres Strait Islander (ATSI) Art Centres from all over Australia have contributed a design.

-These limited edition t-shirts have been digitally printed on a 140GSM Certified 100% organic cotton tee and are available to pre-order online for $70 with an early August dispatch.
+These limited edition t-shirts have been digitally printed on a 140GSM Certified 100% organic cotton tee and are available to order online for $70.
 All profits will go directly back to the Art Centres responsible for each design.

 Koskela has a longstanding tradition of working with Aboriginal and Torres Strait artists to produce acclaimed contemporary designs.
 A collaboration of this scale has not been attempted before and is a testament to Koskela’s role as a respected advocate for Australian Indigenous culture.